How are Stablecoins Taxed?

 On the other hand, commodity-backed stablecoins are pegged to the market value of a commodity unit, such as an ounce of gold.
 Paxos Gold (PAXG) is one of the best examples of this type of stablecoin.

 Some stablecoins maintain stability by over-collateralizing other cryptocurrencies such as BTC and ETH.
-MakerDAO's DAI is an example of a crypto-collateralized stablecoin.
-It is backed by several cryptocurrencies, including ETH and Wrapped Bitcoin (wBTC).
+Liquity's decentralized and resilient $LUSD is an example of a crypto-collateralized stablecoin.
+It is backed by ETH only.

 Lastly, there are algorithmic stablecoins that use sophisticated algorithms to automatically alter the supply of a cryptocurrency to maintain its market price within a predetermined range.
 The most (in)famous example of an algorithmic stablecoin is Terra USD, which crashed and burned after losing its peg to the dollar back in May.